-Page was raised in a home with no TV, where academics were considered a cornerstone of a child’s future but not to extent it overshadowed the importance of child-driven learning.
-In their early years, Page and her siblings enjoyed countless hours of play, engaged in a wide variety of experiences, and actively explored, tinkered and experimented with many different ideas.
-Outside the formal classroom, Page’s love of learning and passion for helping others was easy to observe from an early age.
-Formal classroom learning was a different story.
-It was frustrating and full of failures.
+Page was raised in a home with no TV.
+A home where academics were considered a cornerstone of a child’s future but not to the extent it overshadowed the importance of child-driven learning.
+In her early years, Page and her siblings enjoyed countless hours playing, engaged in a wide variety of experiences, “bumping into new things”, and exploring, tinkering and experimenting with their new found information.

-In her early 30’s Page was blessed with children and became a stay-at-home mom.
-Because she never really felt understood by anyone, her parenting style was to seek to understand first by asking questions beginning with “Why is…” or “Why does…” rather than questions beginning with “How do I…” or “What do I…” Seeking to understand by listening to behaviors, observing the children at child-led play, and offering a multitude of different experiences Page and her children developed close trusting relationships.
+In her early 30’s Page was blessed with children and made the decision to leave her career to become a stay-at-home mom.
+Because she never really felt understood by anyone, her parenting style was to seek to understand first by asking questions beginning with “Why is…” or “Why does…” rather than questions beginning with “How do I…” or “What do I…” Seeking to understand by listening to behaviors, observing the children at child-led play, applying what the horses had taught her, and offering a multitude of different experiences, Page and her children developed close trusting relationships.
 This was how she knew what to do when her son struggled in preschool – remove him.

 For over twenty years, Page has brought her unique style of listening and observing children to a wide variety of activities including instructing at and writing interactive hands-on learning curriculum for a natural horsemanship school for kids; pony day camps and birthday parties; involvement in Cub Scouting from starting or helping to start three cub scout packs – one for which she received the District Award of Merit, planning and directing summer day camps, and training cub scout leaders; and since 2004, she has volunteered her time with a non-profit fire-based historical organization where she is past-president, helped start and staff a museum, put together a power-point presentation on the Great Seattle Fire, and is in her seventh year of coordinating a free public Seattle Fire Festival event.